 The Supervisory Board consists of three members.
 Two members are appointed by the respective shareholders.
-The third member is appointed by an employee representative. on the Supervisory Board.
-All members of the Supervisory Board have extensive knowledge and experience due to their many years of work in the steel sector.
+The third member is an employee representative who is elected by the workforce.
+All members of the Supervisory Board have extensive knowledge and experience due to their many years of work in the steel industry.